jertje260/dotnet-new-extension/README.md

 Fixed issue where parsing of the templates didn't work with different length then the default.

+### 1.0.4

+Added UI element to select the folder for output, instead of selecting it the moment that you hit `create`/`dry run`

 ## Upcoming features

 - create template in folder from right click folder